-- 28. Section 25 requires an agency to grant access to an edited copy of a document where it is practicable to delete exempt or irrelevant information and the applicant agrees to receiving such a copy. - 29.
-Deciding whether it is 'practicable' to delete exempt or irrelevant information requires an agency or Minister to consider: - (a) the effort involved in making the deletions from a resources point of view6 and - (b) the effectiveness of those deletions that is, whether the edited document still has meaning.7 - 30.
+- (a) the effort involved in making the deletions from a resources point of view6 and - (b) the effectiveness of those deletions that is, whether the edited document still has meaning.7 - 29.
 Irrelevant information is information which is clearly outside the scope, or beyond the terms of the applicant's request.
-In this matter, it is the personal affairs information of other people. - 31.
-The Agency redacted certain information from the documents on the basis that it does not pertain to the incident or audit, and instead concerns subsequent actions.
-I have considered the Agency's view but in this case I find that all information in the documents concern the incidents and fall within the scope of 'incident reports' which were requested by the Applicant. - 32.
+In this matter, it is the personal affairs information of other people. - 30.
+The Agency redacted certain information in the documents on the basis that it pertains to subsequent aspects of the Victorian Health Incident Management System process.
+I do not accept the Agency's view and I consider that all information in the documents falls within the scope of the request.
+While the information may concern actions/steps taken after the initial reporting and review of the incident, the information nevertheless forms part of the reports. - 31.
 I have considered the effect of deleting irrelevant information from the documents.
 In my view, it is practicable for the Agency to delete the irrelevant information, because it would not require substantial time and effort, and the edited documents would retain meaning.